Geometrization of the local Langlands correspondence: Etale sheaves on strata

 \begin{proposition} Let $f:S^\prime\to S$ be a map of small v-stacks that is a torsor under $\BC(\mathcal E)$ resp.~$\BC(\mathcal E[1])$, where $\mathcal E$ is a vector bundle on $X_S$ that is everywhere of positive (resp.~negative) slopes.
 Then the pullback functor

 is fully faithful. \end{proposition}

 \begin{proof} By descent \cite[Proposition 17.3, Remark 17.4]{ECoD}, the problem is v-local on $S$, and in particular one can assume that the torsor is split.
-In the positive case, we can use Corollary~\ref{cor:niceshortexseq}~(iv) to find pro-\'etale locally on $S$ a short exact sequence
+In the positive case, we can use Corollary~\ref{cor:niceshortexseq}~(iv) to find pro-\'etale locally on $S$ (and after replacing $\mathcal E$ by the direct sum with another bundle) a short exact sequence

 inducing a similar sequence on Banach--Colmez spaces.
 This reduces us to the case $\mathcal E=\mathcal O_{X_S}(\tfrac 1n)$ for some $n$ (as then pullback under $\BC(\mathcal O_{X_S}(\tfrac 1r)^m)\to S$ is fully faithful, as is pullback under $\BC(\mathcal O_{X_S}(\tfrac 1r)^m)\to S'=\BC(\mathcal E)$).
 In that case, $\BC(\mathcal E)$ is a $1$-dimensional perfectoid open unit ball over $S$ by Proposition~\ref{prop:standardbanachcolmez}~(iv), in particular cohomologically smooth.
 It suffices to see that $Rf^!$ is fully faithful, for which it suffices that for all $A\in D_\et(S,\Lambda)$, the adjunction map